mebeim/aoc/README.md

 as the leaderboard for the day is complete, as I often don't have time to rewrite them more cleanly right away.</sup>

-If you enjoy what I'm doing and would like to say "thanks", you can [buy me a drink here][paypal-donate-btn].

 Contributing
 ------------